-- Unlock the miter quick-cam table lock (3) and press and hold down the positive stop tocking lever (1). - While bolding the positive slop locking lever down, grasp the miler bandle (2) and move the miter table left or right to the desired angle. - Release the positive slop locking lever, making sure it engages the positive stop.
-Slight movement of the miter handle left or right will onsure positive stop engagement.
-NOTE: Positive stops at provided at 0°, 15°, 22.5°, positive stops noted above, the miter table can be locked at any angle between these positive stops by using the miter quick-cam table lock.
+- 1. Unlock the miter quick-cam table lock (3) and press and hold down the positive stop locking lever (1). - 2.
+While holding the positive stop locking lever down, grasp the miter handle (2) and move the miter table left or right to the desired angle. - Release the positive stop locking lever, making sure it engages the positive stop.
+Slight movement of the miter handle left or right will ensure positive stop engagement.
+NOTE: Positive stops at provided at 0°, 15°, 22.5°,

-31.6" and 45° right and left.
-NOTE: If the mitor angle required is NOT one of the
+31.6° and 45° right and left.